Oral Storytelling Skills

 You probably will never master all storytelling skills

-When I score myself on this list, there are a lot of skills that I am competent in.
+When I score myself on this list, I see that there are a lot of skills that I am competent in.
 However, there are also a few skills where I still feel like a student.

 For example, Body Language has never been one of my strong skills.
-It is a skill that does not come naturally to me but needs hard and focused work.
+It does not come naturally to me and requires hard and focused work.
 I will be pretty happy when I reach a level where I consider myself competent.

-Another example is voice, a skill I have been working on in the past year, with professional coaching and help.
+Another example is voice, a skill I have worked on in the past year with professional coaching and help.
 It is getting there, but I do not feel competent yet.

-So, don’t be too hard on yourself when you feel like a beginner or student in many of these areas.
-Like me, after ten years of storytelling, you still will be learning. 🙂
+So, don’t be too hard on yourself when you feel like a beginner or student in many areas.
+Like me, you will still be learning after ten years of storytelling. 🙂

 Focus on one or two skills at a time

-In the first years when you tell stories, you will grow in all these areas with leaps and bounds.
+In the first years of telling stories, you will grow in all these areas by leaps and bounds.

-After those first years, focus on one or two skills for a more extended period.
-It is impossible to change everything at the same time.
+After those first years, focus on one or two skills for a longer period.
+It is impossible to change everything at once.
 Focus helps you set specific goals, search for particular workshops, and measure your growth.

 More about oral storytelling skills